Brooke Moody, Tyler Adair and Mackenzie Akins honored

-Montana vs. New Mexico State (9/14/12)
+Montana vs. Idaho State (11/7/14)

 Plakorus is just the third coach in the history of the Montana soccer program, following Betsy Duerksen (1994-2003) and Neil Sedgwick (2004-10).

-In Plakorus's first year, Montana doubled its wins total from three to six and more than tripled its goal output from 8 to 27.
+In Plakorus's first year, in 2011, Montana doubled its wins total from three to six and more than tripled its goal output from 8 to 27.
 In 2012, the Grizzlies upped their win total to 12, the most wins in a season in more than a decade.

-Playing as the No. 4 seed in the 2011 tournament, Montana upset No. 1 Northern Colorado and No. 3 Weber State to advance to its first NCAA tournament since 2000.
+Playing as the No. 4 seed at the 2011 tournament, Montana upset No. 1 Northern Colorado and No. 3 Weber State to advance to its first NCAA tournament since 2000.
 The Grizzlies lost a competitive first-round match to eventual national champion Stanford.

 The team tied for 11th nationally in shutout percentage (.571).

 Plakorus coached Lauren Costa, Erin Craig and India Watne to first-team All-Big Sky Conference honors in 2011, the most first-team selections for the program since 2006.

 Costa and Craig were first-team repeats in 2012, with Costa being named the Big Sky Defensive MVP and Craig the co-Offensive MVP.

 The Grizzlies had three second-team All-Big Sky selections in 2013: Watne, Maddey Frey and Brooke Moody.

 Montana has also excelled academically under Plakorus.
 The Grizzlies have earned the National Soccer Coaches Association of America Team Academic Award the last three seasons and placed 13 athletes on the 2011 Academic All-Big Sky Conference team, 17 in 2012 and 17 in 2013.